carlos-ramos-73/GDGotm/README.md

 I will try to adhere to the official style guide here: https://docs.godotengine.org/en/4.0/tutorials/scripting/gdscript/gdscript_styleguide.html

+## I want to try this plugin now

+If you want to help with testing or can't wait for a completed plugin release, you simply clone/download the repository and copy the "addons" folder into your Godot 4 project, (TestSuite/addons).
+To get an idea on how I use this plugin for testing, you can open up the project "TestSuite" in Godot 4.

+NOTE: There are still bugs.
+Updates happen very frequent.
+Please refer to the progress below to see what is implemented.
+If you have any questions or feedback please reach out to me preferably through Gotm's Discord.

 ## Progress
 | File Name                 | Status  | TODOs | Offline Tested | Online Tested | Unit Tested | Documentation | Reviewed |
 | ------------------------- |:-------:| -----:|:--------------:|:-------------:|:-----------:|:-------------:|:--------:|